haddocking/haddocking.github.io/education/molmod/index.md

 for drug development for cancer therapeutics.
 While many researchers focus on the human p53/MDM2 interaction, we believe mice (Mus musculus) also deserve their share of cutting-edge research, if only for their long-standing contribution to human disease!
-Therefore, the aim of this course is to probe the binding of a peptide sequence of the mouse p53 tumor suppressor protein to mouse MDM2.
+Therefore, the aim of this course is to probe the binding of a peptide sequence of the mouse p53 tumour suppressor protein to mouse MDM2.
 Since neither partner has an experimentally determined crystal structure available, this scientific problem is perfectly suited for a course on computational structural biology.